w-winter/psyrl-studies/README.md

 ## GitHub Actions

-The script runs automatically every day at midnight UTC via GitHub Actions.
+The script runs automatically every day at 4 minutes and 20 seconds after midnight UTC via GitHub Actions.
 You can also trigger it manually from the Actions tab in your repository.

 ## Database

 The SQLite database (`studies.db`) is committed to the repository and updated automatically when new studies are found.

-## Verification

-Before leaving the setup running, verify that:
-1. A channel named exactly `#psyrl-studies` exists in your Discord server
-2. The webhook is configured to post to `#psyrl-studies` (check Server Settings > Integrations)
-3. The test run (triggered manually from GitHub Actions) successfully posts to `#psyrl-studies`

-If messages appear in the wrong channel, delete the webhook and recreate it with the correct channel selected.